digraph

 del_vertices(G, Vertices) -> true

-Deletes the vertices in the list
+Deletes the vertices in the list from the

 delete(G) -> true